signaturescience/pracpac/cran-comments.md

-This is is a resubmission for v0.2.0 release.
-The package now no longer uses `renv` snapshot feature in any tests.
+This is a resubmission for v0.2.0 release.
+The package now no longer uses the `renv` snapshot feature in any tests.

 ## Test environments